paulskirk53/Observatory-wiki/Important.md

 - ** recalibrate**
 - star mass detection is deprecated
 - For the **Mesu 200 Mk II**, which is a **friction-drive mount**, backlash is minimal, but enabling **Declination Compensation** can still help refine guiding accuracy. - **careful** as there's a Sitech config setting for it too - don't enable both.

+### Battery life
+on may 19/ 20 battery life was from 9 pm to 01:30